firepress-org/Ghost-Theme-Curated-Collection/README.md

 ## Introduction

-**What is this?** It’s a curation of open-source Ghost Themes.
-This project is a **monorepo** of Ghost Themes (or an aggregation of  existing projects).
-It means that these theme are not developped via this repository.
-Look at the source to see all the action.
+Find a curation of open-source Ghost Themes.
 It’s a very **opiniated** classification of ghost themes.
 The question I ask myself is: **Would I recommand this theme to a friend or a client ?** If it’s not a Hell yes! kind of reaction, I move the theme I’m reviewing in the [03_no-go directory](https://github.com/firepress-org/Ghost-Theme-Curated-Collection-No-Go/tree/master/03_no-go).

+This project is a **monorepo** (an aggregation of existing projects).
+It means that these Ghost themes are not developped directly within this repository and be be outdated.
+Look at the source to see all the action.

 ## Work in progress